programmeervid/twitter-follow-list-visualizer/README.md

 ![2022-12-11 18_46_24-unflwrs](https://user-images.githubusercontent.com/78315156/206920292-36ccc4e9-90ae-4fcf-abb1-4de2bb7ee300.png)

-### Changelog 16-12-2022
--   Now URLs from pinned tweets are listed as well.
-Some people put links to their linktree or other socials in their pinned tweet ONLY.
-Now you can still get into contact with these people using this visualizer alone.

 ### twitter-follow-json-visualizer.py
 With this script, the user selects the directory in which the [unflwrs](https://unflwrs.syfaro.com/) JSON files are stored.
 For the program to run, at least the `following.json`, `followers.json` files and the `profile_pictures` directory need to be present in that directory.
 The resulting HTML pages will look like this: